 Sōtaisei Riron (meaning Theory of Relativity) is a J-rock band mixing Japanese pop, post-rock, and pop culture references in their song titles and lyrics.
 I discovered them in a small independent clothing shop in Kyoto and have been enjoying their distinctive sound since.

 Ue o muite arukō (I look up as I walk) – Kyu Sakamoto

 涙そうそう – 夏川りみ

 Nada sōsō – Rimi Natsukawa

-This song was originally written by Okinawan band
+This song was originally written by the iconic Okinawan band

 川の流れのように – 美空ひばり